CESNET/eduroam-icinga/doc/icingaweb2_modules.md

 ```

 This configuration defines where the source and target directories are.
 The source
-directory contains hand crafted icinga2 configuration.
+directory contains hand crafted Icinga 2 configuration.
 On deploy it is shipped to the
 target directory and deployed along with the director generated configuration.